Legality Campaign: Goulart's inauguration veto

-Since vice-president Goulart was absent (in the early morning of the 26th he was still in Singapore, beginning his return to the country), the president of the Chamber, Ranieri Mazzilli, immediately occupied the Planalto Palace.
-It held its first meeting on the 28th, and appointed Floriano Augusto Ramos to the Casa Civil (Civilian House), Ernesto Geisel to the Casa Militar (Military House), and José Martins Rodrigues to the Ministry of Justice.
+Since vice president Goulart was absent (in the early morning of 26 August he was still in Singapore, beginning his return to the country), the president of the Chamber of Deputies, Ranieri Mazzilli, immediately occupied the Planalto Palace.
+Mazzilli held his first meeting on 28 August, and appointed Floriano Augusto Ramos to the Civilian Cabinet, Ernesto Geisel to the Military Cabinet, and José Martins Rodrigues to the Ministry of Justice.

-However the de facto power was in the hands of a junta consisting of Marshal Denys, Admiral Heck and Brigadier Moss, whose goal was that new elections would be held within sixty days, with Mazzilli occupying the presidency on an interim basis.
-They imposed an unofficial state of siege.
-Planes that landed were searched, tanks were waiting at the airport in Brasilia and the roads to the airports were occupied by the Armed Forces, all to prevent the vice-president from entering the country.
-Congress discussed the clear legal succession for Goulart, the possibilities of him not taking over, and the military veto of his inauguration, which was officially conveyed on the 28th through Ranieri Mazzilli:
+However, the de facto power was in the hands of a junta consisting of marshal Denys, admiral Heck and brigadier Moss, whose goal was that new elections would be held within 60 days, with Mazzilli occupying the presidency on an interim basis.
+They imposed an unofficial state of emergency.
+Planes that landed were frisked, tanks were waiting at the airport in Brasilia and the roads to the airports were occupied by the Armed Forces, all to prevent the vice president from entering the country.
+Congress discussed the clear legal succession for Goulart, the possibilities of him not taking over, and the military veto of his inauguration, which was officially conveyed on 28 August through Ranieri Mazzilli:

 Mazzilli transmitted another communiqué to the Brazilian people.
-Asked by a delegation of labor (trabalhista) congressmen what would happen if Goulart landed on Brazilian soil to take power, Odílio Denys replied: "He will be arrested".
-Just as in 1955, when, under pressure from the Minister of War, Congress voted to remove President Carlos Luz from office, the junta's objective was that Congress, intimidated, would declare Goulart's impeachment, effecting a coup of low political cost for the military.
-However, not even the UDN accepted it, and on the 29th Congress rejected the impeachment request.
+When asked by a delegation of labor congressmen what would happen if Goulart landed on Brazilian soil to take power, Odílio Denys replied: "he will be arrested".
+Just as in 1955, when, under pressure from the Minister of War, Congress voted to remove president Carlos Luz from office, the junta's objective was that Congress, intimidated, would declare Goulart's impeachment, effecting a coup of low political cost for the military.
+However, not even the UDN accepted it, and on 29 August Congress rejected the impeachment request.